CoEd Varsity Cross Country

 Coach Mark Whalley firstname.lastname@example.org 703-625-5234 (cell #)

-ONLINE REGISTRATION - Complete the team online registration (gives me your student ID# to track your forms): https://goo.gl/forms/KdPeJEg4Kh0Ewa7J3
+ONLINE REGISTRATION - Returning and new athletes, please complete the 2018 team online registration (gives me your student ID# to track your forms): https://tinyurl.com/fhsxcreg18

 1. Emergency Care Information - Requires you to list phone numbers of people to call in an emergency.